Balwyn North

 Balwyn North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 12 infrastructure projects that could impact the area significantly.
-Notable ones include: North Balwyn Village Upgrade, 2 Sylvander Street Townhouses, Verdure Balwyn North, and North East Link - Doncaster Interchange Upgrades.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified twelve projects that could affect this region.
+Notable projects include the North Balwyn Village Upgrade, 2 Sylvander Street Townhouses, Verdure Balwyn North, and North East Link - Doncaster Interchange Upgrades.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.